thomasboyt/Charcoal/readme.md

 # Alternative Ember generator

-This is an
+This an alternative Ember generator forked from [Yeoman's offical Ember Generator](https://github.com/yeoman/generator-ember).

-This an alternative Ember generator based on the [official Ember Generator](https://github.com/yeoman/generator-ember).
-It uses a "module" pattern for the file structure rather
+This generator creates a new Ember project that uses Bower to handle dependencies and builds with [Trek's Grunt-Neuter task](https://github.com/trek/grunt-neuter).
+It uses a "module" pattern for the file structure rather than the traditional controller, model, view, route, and template folders.
+A longer guide on using this generator is coming soon, but if you're familar with the parts involved, feel free to use it :)

 ## Usage

 Execute these steps from the command line, one after another:

 1. `mkdir webapp && cd webapp`
-2. `npm install -g generator-ember`
+2. `npm install -g git@github.com:thomasboyt/generator-ember.git`
 3. `yo ember`
 4. `grunt server`

 A page with "Welcome to Ember.js" should appear in your browser.

-## Generators
+## Extra Generators

 `yo ember:module` - Generates a new folder in your `app/` containing the following: